I’m a Burglar — Here’s How to Outsmart Me

 Burglaries happen much more quickly than you might think.
 Cleveland Police Captain Keith Sulzer tells Cleveland.com that he often hears burglary victims say, “I was just gone for ten minutes.”
 If you keep to a regular routine and a burglar is watching your home, you can bet he or she will know when you leave and for how long — even if you’re just walking the dog.

 If it’s not possible to change up your routine, be sure to make it look like someone is home when you leave, turning on the TV or radio — even if you plan to return in a jiffy.

 Get an Alarm System

-Not surprisingly, the sound of a home alarm system going off quickly deters most burglars, KGW found.
+Not surprisingly, the sound of a home alarm system going off quickly deters most burglars.
 However, some burglars said they follow a fast and efficient routine that allows them to get in and out in less than five minutes, giving them time to get away before police can respond.